White House: Trump Isn’t a Traitor, Just an Egotistical Idiot

 The president isn’t a traitor: He’s just constitutionally incapable of processing simple information, or prioritizing the national interest above his own egoistic desires.

-Looks like it’s time for Mueller to call off the “Witch Hunt,” and for congressional Democrats, to cut out that “impeachment” talk — clearly, Donald Trump is fit to exercise unilateral control of the world’s largest nuclear arsenal.
+Looks like it’s time for Mueller to call off the “Witch Hunt,” and for congressional Democrats to cut out that “impeachment” talk — clearly, Donald Trump is fit to exercise unilateral control of the world’s largest nuclear arsenal.